02. YOUR TRUEST COMPANION

 It is only when we truly know someone that the bond of love grows, allowing us to feel connected to the person and experience a sense of closeness.
 Worship without focus becomes redundant; to focus on something, it must first attract your attention and spark your interest.
 Once interest is established, you begin to know it.
 This is the fundamental law for understanding anything.

 When we are deeply in love, the pain of everything fades away.
 We forget everything and simply long to be in the presence of the person—whether physically or in our thoughts.
-We long to know everything about them, willing to give up even parts of ourselves—perhaps even fully—to know them more deeply, to be like them, and be close to them.
+We long to know everything about them, willing to give up even parts of ourselves—perhaps even fully—to know them more deeply, to be like them, and to be close to them.

-Until, at last, the spectacular experience of Wahi (Revelation) occurred—“Iqraa!”
+Until, at last, the spectacular experience of Wahi occurred—“Iqraa!”
 (Read!).
-His immediate response was to negate Himself, ”ما أنا بقارئ” (I will not read).
+His immediate response was to negate Himself, ”ما أنا بقارئ“ (I will not read).

 Again, Jibreel AS said to Him, “Iqraa!” and once more, His reaction was to negate Himself, ”ما أنا بقارئ“ (I will not read).
 The deeper He went, the more He continued to negate.

 Why is it that we are so focused on the little details of His everyday life, but forget to examine how He came to truly know Allah ﷻ?
-What was He practicing in that very moment when He cognized The Creator?
+What was He practicing in that very moment when He cognized the Creator?
 He is our Beloved Prophet ﷺ, whose task is to lead us to Allah ﷻ.

 Muraqabah is essentially the practice of concentration—stilling the body and quieting the mind to focus on a single point.
 Through this singular point of focus and concentration, Allah ﷻ revealed HIMSELF to Rasool Allah ﷺ, allowing Him to cultivate an intimate relationship with HIM—beyond creation.

-The Holy Quran was revealed not merely as words for us to read and memorize, but as experiential Formulas of Creation—translating The Pattern of Thinking (طرز الفكر) of Allahﷻ , revealed and transferred to Rasool Allah ﷺ.
+The Holy Quran was revealed not merely as words for us to read and memorize, but as experiential Formulas of Creation—translating the Pattern of Thinking (طراز فكر) of Allah ﷻ, revealed and transferred to Rasool Allah ﷺ.
 The Holy Quran is the transfer of Noor upon Noor (نور على نور)—a continuous transmission of Divine Light.
-Allah ﷻ says in Al-Quran Al-Kareem:
+Allah ﷻ says in al-Quran al-Kareem:

-قَد جاءَكُم مِنَ اللَّهِ نورٌ وَكِتابٌ مُبينٌ
+(قَد جاءَكُم مِنَ اللَّهِ نورٌ وَكِتابٌ مُبينٌ)

-There has come to you from Allah a Divine Light and Book clear
+There has come to you from Allah a Divine Light and Book clear.

 [Al-Mā’idah: 15]

-Allah ﷻ mentions in Al-Quran Al-Kareem:
+Allah ﷻ mentions in al-Quran al-Kareem:

-لَقَد خَلَقنَا الإِنسانَ في أَحسَنِ تَقويمٍ ثُمَّ رَدَدناهُ أَسفَلَ سافِلينَ
+(لَقَد خَلَقنَا الإِنسانَ في أَحسَنِ تَقويمٍ ثُمَّ رَدَدناهُ أَسفَلَ سافِلينَ)

-Then we reduced him to the lowest of lows We created man in the best state
+Then we reduced him to the lowest of lows.

 These Ayat illustrate two distinct states of Insaan.
-The first— Ihsan Taqweem—is your True Self in its original form as Allah ﷻ intended.
+The first—Ahsan Taqweem—is your True Self in its original form as Allah ﷻ intended.
 The second is the result of disobedience.
 When we align our thoughts and actions with what Allah ﷻ loves—and in the way HE loves—it purifies the body and mind, protecting us from overthinking, stress, and doubt.

 Let’s illustrate with an example: suppose I steal or lie today.
-Immediately, guilt surfaces, and doubt creeps in.
+Immediately, guilt surfaces and doubt creeps in.
 I overthink the situation—trying to come up with a cover-up story that I must keep revisiting just to remember.
-Inevitably, my energy drains.
-My focus scatters.
-And my conscience… keeps tugging at me.
+Inevitably, my energy drains, my focus scatters, and my conscience (ضمير)… keeps tugging at me.

 When I go against Sharia’ah, I’m left uneasy, in a state of guilt and doubt, which creates distance between Allah ﷻ and myself, hindering my closeness to HIM.